How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 So when should you actually use a broker?

 I'm not anti-broker.
 I'm anti-paying-for-a-middleman-you-don't-need.
-Here's the honest decision line, from someone who profited from the other answer for years:
+Here's the honest decision line, from someone who's spent 20+ years on both sides of the buy and the sell:

 Situation Use a broker?
 Why